 In 2018, he initiated Arkansas’ largest energy waste reduction initiative and the state’s first school district solar panel project.
 Dr. Hester has published articles in the International Journal of Educational Management and the Journal of Urban Education.
 He has presented to educational groups on a local, state, national and international level.
 He serves as an advocate for high achievement for ALL students.
 He is known as an excellent communicator.

-The last two decades of successful administrative experience has allowed him to deal with a wide range of legal and financial issues that benefit Batesville School District in policy and procedural issues.
+The last two decades of successful administrative experience have allowed him to deal with a wide range of legal and financial issues that benefit Batesville School District in policy and procedural issues.
 Dr. Hester has improved student progress and closed achievement gaps in rural, urban and suburban public schools.
-With a variety of educational leadership, he brings innovation and creativity to problem solving opportunities to the Batesville School District, which has a rich state history.
-He strives to be supportive, visible, transparent, and use common sense in the confusing and fast-paced issues that districts face today.
+With a variety of educational leadership, he brings innovation and creativity to problem-solving opportunities in the Batesville School District, which has a rich state history.
+He strives to be supportive, visible, and transparent, and to use common sense in the confusing and fast-paced issues that districts face today.